We are opening a 2nd location on the Eastside! Starting in May our Woodstock location will be open.

 Crowns are a protective cap placed on a decayed tooth

 A dental crown is a tooth-shaped restoration that is placed over a tooth to protect it from further deterioration.
-After we remove the decay, the crown is properly fit and permanently cemented into place using a special bonding agent.
+After we remove the decay, the crown is properly fit and cemented into place.
 Crowns can be made from different materials, including porcelain, resin composite, metal alloys, and stainless steel.

-Higher success rate than metal fillings for children under 4
+Higher success rate than fillings for children under 4

 Crowns are prefabricated in a variety of shapes and sizes